Lorti/manu.ninja/src/pages/2017-03-22-clock-clock-24-on-a-raspberry-pi-using-web-technologies/index.md

 Unfortunately the drivers weren't compatible with the latest Raspbian.
 Save yourself from installation hassles and use the [Images] the producer has uploaded on GitHub.
 The touchscreen is also slightly slower than a regular display, resulting in a less smooth animation.

 What's left is disabling Raspbian's default power saving feature.
 It turns the display off after ten minutes.
-Open `/etc/lightdm/lightdm.conf`{:.bash} with an editor and look for the heading `[SeatDefaults]`{:.bash}.
-It should have a `#xserver-command=X`{:.bash} line, which you have to change to `xserver-command=X -s 0 -dpms`{:.bash}.
+Open `/etc/lightdm/lightdm.conf` with an editor and look for the heading `[SeatDefaults]`.
+It should have a `#xserver-command=X` line, which you have to change to `xserver-command=X -s 0 -dpms`.
 The last flag disables DPMS (Display Power Management Signaling).
-After a `sudo reboot`{:.bash} the Raspberry Pi's display stays on and shows the Clock Clock 24.
+After a `sudo reboot` the Raspberry Pi's display stays on and shows the Clock Clock 24.

 My girlfriend then built a cardboard case for the Clock Clock 24 and we gave it as a gift to Wolfgang.
 The above photographs come from Wolfgang himself, so I guess he was pleased.